lixxu/sanic-babel/docs/index.rst

-Sanic-Babel
+sanic-babel
 ===========

 .. module:: sanic_babel

 NOTICE: Most of the codes are from `flask-babel`_, and updated to match `Sanic`_.

-Sanic-Babel is an extension to `Sanic`_ that adds i18n and l10n support to any Sanic application with the help of `babel`_, `pytz`_ and `speaklater`_.
+sanic-babel is an extension to `Sanic`_ that adds i18n and l10n support to any Sanic application with the help of `babel`_, `pytz`_ and `speaklater`_.
 It has builtin support for date formatting with timezone support as well as a very simple and friendly interface to :mod:`gettext`